 GeneCards Summary for GRB14 Gene

-GRB14 (Growth Factor Receptor-Bound Protein 14) is a Protein Coding gene.
-Among its related pathways are GPCR Pathway and Hemostasis.
-GO annotations related to this gene include SH3/SH2 adaptor activity.
+GRB14 (Growth Factor Receptor Bound Protein 14) is a Protein Coding gene.
+Diseases associated with GRB14 include Type 2 Diabetes Mellitus.
+Among its related pathways are Immune response IL-23 signaling pathway and Cell surface interactions at the vascular wall.
+Gene Ontology (GO) annotations related to this gene include SH3/SH2 adaptor activity.
 An important paralog of this gene is GRB10.

 Adapter protein which modulates coupling of cell surface receptor kinases with specific signaling pathways.
 Binds to, and suppresses signals from, the activated insulin receptor (INSR).
 Potent inhibitor of insulin-stimulated MAPK3 phosphorylation.
 Plays a critical role regulating PDPK1 membrane translocation in response to insulin stimulation and serves as an adapter protein to recruit PDPK1 to activated insulin receptor, thus promoting PKB/AKT1 phosphorylation and transduction of the insulin signal.